dybooksIT/kubernetes-book/ingress/ingress-nginx/docs/user-guide/multiple-ingress.md

     When running multiple ingress-nginx controllers, it will only process an unset class annotation if one of the controllers uses the default
     `--ingress-class` value (see `IsValid` method in `internal/ingress/annotations/class/main.go`), otherwise the class annotation become required.

+    If `--ingress-class` is set to the default value of `nginx`, the controller will monitor Ingresses with no class annotation *and* Ingresses with annotation class set to `nginx`.
+Use a non-default value for `--ingress-class`, to ensure that the controller only satisfied the specific class of Ingresses.